Kr-Abhish3k/DataStructures-Javascript/README.md

 **CHARACTERISTICS**
 An array is a data structure is a data structure that can hold clooection of values.
 Array can contain a mix of different data types.
 We can store strings, booleans, numbers or even objects all in the same array.
 Arrays are resizable.
-We don't have to declar ethe size of an array before creating it.
+We don't have to declare the size of an array before creating it.
 Javascript arrays are zero-indexed and the insertion order is maintained.
 Arrays are iterables.
 They can be used with a for loop.